nus-cs2103/website-base/admin/project-w05-v10.md

 <div class="indented-level3">
 <box>

-:bulb: Recommended: **You can use GitHub issue tracker to manage user stories**, but for that you need to set up your team's GitHub organization, project fork, and issue tracker first.
+{{ icon_tip }} Recommended: **You can use GitHub issue tracker to manage user stories**, but for that you need to set up your team's GitHub organization, project fork, and issue tracker first.
 Instructions for doing those steps are in the panel below.

 <panel header="%%Admin {{ icon_embedding }} Appendix E: GitHub (extract)%%">
   <include src="appendixE-gitHub.md#organization-setup"/>